by Texas Homesteader ~

 *contains affiliate link

 I was given a boatload of fresh carrots recently and I didn’t want them to go to waste.
 Now I’ve written before about turning ugly carrots into beautiful carrots by chopping misshapen carrots into prettier more uniform pieces.

-In past carrot dehydrating I’d steamed the carrots instead of blanching them.
-Then I dehydrated them using my small household-sized dehydrator.
+In the past I’d dehydrated them using my small household-sized dehydrator.
 But now I have a 9-tray Excalibur dehydrator.
 I can really do some damage to that mountain of carrots now!
 Come see what I did.

 I’ve read that if you blanch the carrots before dehydrating it will preserve the color and taste much better in storage and I can tell you that’s true.

-So I put on a pot of water to boil and started processing those carrots.
+I put on a pot of water to boil and started processing those carrots.
 I typically peel them because in my experience the peels can have a slightly bitter taste.
-A quick peeling and trimming the ends and then I plopped them in the bowl.
-Water on the stove?
-Still waiting to come up to a boil.
+A quick peeling and trimming the ends and I checked on the boiling water.

 While we’re waiting I’ll continue processing those carrots.
 I don’t want the carrots very big because I’ll be dropping them into my simmering Endless Soup this winter.